List of cults of personality: Argentina

 a dictator that ferociously persecuted dissents and swiftly eroded the republican principles of the country as a way to stay in power.
 Following his election a personality cult developed around both Perón and Evita.

+Austria

+After his assassination by Austrian Nazis in 1934, a cult of personality was formed around Engelbert Dollfuss, who had served as chancellor and dictator of Austria from 1932.
+The cult was launched under his successor Kurt Schuschnigg, and portrayed Dollfuss as "a martyr for Austria's freedom, a saintly patriot with a mystic aura."
+As well as streets and squares being named after him, monuments were erected to his memory, and in some religious frescoes in churches a figure representing Dollfuss was included.
+After his assassination, a church was erected in Vienna where the remains of Dollfuss and another former chancellor, Ignaz Seipel, were interred.
+Furthermore, a votive church dedicated to Dollfuss was opened at Hohe Wand outside Vienna in 1935.

+The personality cult around Dollfuss came to an end with the Anschluss in 1938.
+However, the incorporation of Austria into Nazi Germany came to legitimize the veneration of Dollfuss, especially among supporters and members of his party, the Fatherland Front (VF).
+Consequently, a Dollfuss cult of a lesser degree was retained among members of the new Austrian People's Party (ÖVP) in the post-war era: in 1954 the votive church at Hohe Wand was restored by the ÖVP, and Dollfuss's portrait hung at the party's parliamentary headquarters until 2017.
+In 1998, Dollfuss's birth house in Texingtal was made into a museum, described as having an "apologetic orientation", on the initiative of the ÖVP-led regional government.

 Azerbaijan

 Heydar Aliyev's cult of personality became a significant part of Azerbaijani politics and society after Heydar Aliyev came to power in 1993 and it continued after his death in 2003, when his son Ilham Aliyev succeeded him.
 Aliyev, a former Soviet politburo member and the leader of Soviet Azerbaijan from 1969 to 1987, became the President of Azerbaijan in 1993.
 He then began to carefully design an autocratic system, with heavy reliance on family and clan members, oil revenues and patronage.

 In Azerbaijan, Heydar Aliyev is presented as the "Father of the Azeri nation", often compared to Mustafa Kemal Atatürk.